Freiling87/CCU/CCU/Scratchpad.md

 Variable field in editor, maybe with some basic setting variations (destructible, Investigateable, etc.)
 Locks access to the object as a Chest unless the player holds the matching Stash Hint.
 You don't know the object holds an item until you find the Stash Hint item somewhere.
 This could be in an Agent's inventory, or hidden elsewhere in the chunk.
+###				C	Item: Stash Hint
+Generates on NPC inventory or in a container in their chunk Acts like a key, but when activated the agent will read text out loud that's specific to a Container type This will be EXTREMELY annoying with Gravestones, which is kinda funny

 ##			C	Sugar System
 Merchant Type: Sugar Only
 Buyer Type: Sugar Only